lsst-ts/argocd-csc/services/rapid-analysis/README.md

-# rubintv-broadcaster
+# rapid-analysis

-A Helm chart for deploying the RubinTV broadcaster services.
+A Helm chart for deploying the Rapid Analysis services.

 ## Values